 Tours range from $60 – $80 based on which tour you choose.

 Tours last an hour to an hour and thirty minutes.

 You need to wear comfortable, sensible shoes.
 Don’t show up in flip-flops.

 Alcohol is strictly prohibited.

 Pregnant ladies can not take a segway tour.

 Photography is encouraged, and Dave will also capture photos for you, and he’ll send them to you for free. * Unhead or on tours!

 Taking a segway tour with Daytona Segway Tours is by far the best $60 that you can spend in the Daytona area – there is nothing comparable.

-If you are reading this, you are either looking for something to do in Daytona or looking to understand what a segway tour entails.
+If you are reading this, you are looking for something to do in Daytona or understanding what a segway tour entails.
 Therefore you need to act.

-Remember, I told you earlier that the production of segway’s ended in July 2020?
+Remember, I told you earlier that the production of the segways ended in July 2020?
 Now, more than ever is the time for you to take the plunge and take a segway tour!